treehouses/remote/README.md

 * Wi-Fi or a ethernet connection

-### Get It Up and Running
+##Get It Up and Running

-1. Burn the treehouse image to the microSD card.
-This is a simple process with Etcher - select the treehouse image, select the microSD card and burn the image;
+After getting your microSD cards and card reader/adapter, our first step will be to burn an image of the treehouse onto the a microSD card which we will later insert into our Rasperry Pi.

+### Prepping the microSD card
+1. Download the treehouse image that is available [here](http://download.treehouses.io/treehouse-88img.gz)

+2. Download and install [Etcher](https://etcher.io) or another software.

+3. Insert a microSD card into the card reader and connect this to your computer

+4. Burn the treehouses image onto the microSD card, this is done by:
+* Opening Etcher
+* Clicking "Select Image" -This is the downloaded image
+* Selecting the "Target" - This is your microSD card
+* Clicking "Flash!"

+The process will take approximately 10 min to complete.

-2. Once it's done burning, remount the microSD card if its unmounted by Etcher, so that you can view the contents in the `boot` partition.
+5. Once it's done burning,  if you chose you can view the contents in the `boot` partition.
 You will see a long list of files.

+6. Unmount and safely eject the microSD card from your computer.

+### Starting up the Raspberry Pi
-3. Unmount and remove the microSD card from the card reader and place it into the RPi.
+1. Place the microSD card into the RPi.

-4. Connect the RPi to power.
+2. Connect the RPi to power, if there in an "on" switch or button ensure the Rpi has power.

-5. If you possess an android phone find the Treehouses Remote app on Google Play Store and [download](https://play.google.com/store/apps/details?id=io.treehouses.remote) it.
+3. If you possess an android phone, find the Treehouses Remote app on Google Play Store and [download](https://play.google.com/store/apps/details?id=io.treehouses.remote) it.

-6. Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.
+4. Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.

 ## Setting Up the Android Device